Nearly every guitar course for beginners starts out with a basic introduction to the instrument’s parts.

 What is a Guitar Headstock?

-The headstock is where the strings start (or end, depending on how you see it) and serves as the support for tuners, located at the upper portion of the instrument’s neck.
+The headstock is where the strings start (or end, depending on how you look at it) and supports the tuning machines, located at the upper portion of the instrument’s neck.

 There are three main types: